memespring/wiki-platformland-content/identifying-platforms.md

 Reviewing data from service assessments, legislation and lists of services looking for potentual comnmon capabilities.

+## Spin out of other projects

+e.g. login.gov was [formed out of the myUSA project](https://github.com/18F/myusa)

 ## What to do if ...

 **An idea for a specific platform or register is being pushed by someone more senior:** Go and talk to people who you think might use the platform and understand if it, or a subset of it, meet actual needs they have.